divvun/giellalt-svn2git/doc/Aftermath.md

 * grammar/model/layout mostly complete
 * lexicon between 1k and 10k entries
+* rule of thumb: it can be built locally and used for something

 ## Beta ![Maturity: Production](https://img.shields.io/badge/Maturity-Beta-yellow.svg)

 * grammar/model/layout complete
 * lexicon has more than 10k entries
 * running text coverage above 80 %
+* CI/CD working for the tools being provided, entries in Divvun Manager with delivery to the nightly channel
+* rule of thumb: it can easily get from the nightly channel/Dev app/etc - it must be testable by the user community

 ## Production ![Maturity: Production](https://img.shields.io/badge/Maturity-Production-rightgreen.svg)